 Term Description Appeals Board Two Auditors, one each from different GSMA selected Auditing Companies who consider and rule on appealed Audit Results.
 Auditors for the SAS-SM Appeals Board will be drawn from the SAS-UP Auditing Companies and vice versa.
-Audit The audit carried out by the Audit Team as part of the SAS-SM Auditing Services at the Auditee's Site Audit Management A GSMA team which:
+Audit The audit carried out by the Audit Team as part of the SAS-SM Auditing Services at the Site(s) specified by the Auditee.

-Term Description Administers SAS-SM Appoints the Auditing Companies Monitors and assures the quality and consistency of the Audit Process and Auit Team Issues Certificates to those Sites that the Audit Team assesses as compliant with the requirements.
-Audit Process As defined in section 2.
+Term Description Audit Management A GSMA team which: Administers SAS-SM Appoints the Auditing Companies Monitors and assures the quality and consistency of the Audit Process and Audit Team Issues Certificates to those Sites that the Audit Team assesses as compliant with the requirements.
+Audit Process As defined in section 3.
 Audit Report, Audit Result, Audit Summary and Auditors' Comments As defined in Annex A. Audit Team Two Auditors, one each from different GSMA-selected Auditing Companies, jointly carrying out the Audit on behalf of the GSMA.
-Auditee The supplier that is seeking SAS certification of its Site(s).
+Auditee The supplier that is seeking SAS certification of Site(s) or Cloud Region (for CSPs).
 Auditing Companies Companies appointed by the GSMA to provide Auditors.
 Auditor A person qualified to perform SAS-SM Audits Certificate Certificate issued by GSMA to Auditee following demonstration of compliance by the Site with the SAS requirements specified in [2].
-Certification Process, Certification Period and Duration of Certification As defined in section 4 Cloud Region As defined in section 11.
-Data Centre Operations and Management (DCOM) Management and operation of IT infrastructure required for providing subscription management services.
-If provided by a third party, service model may vary and control/responsibility is shared and agreed between SM customer and DCOM provider.
+Certification Process, Certification Period and Duration of Certification As defined in section 6 Cloud Region A collection of Sites, where the Sites are data centres (DCs) (including server rooms providing DC functions within other non-DC facilities of the Auditee) that are part of the same logical deployment and management unit, for which SAS-SM certification is being sought Data Centre Operations and Management (DCOM) Management and operation of IT infrastructure required for providing subscription management services.
+If provided by a third party, service model may vary, and control/responsibility is shared and agreed between SM customer and DCOM provider.
 DCOM may include SM customer physical access to infrastructure or may also be provided as a cloud service (via a cloud service provider (CSP)) through network access only.
-Dry Audit, and Wet Audit As defined in section [3] eUICC A UICC which is not easily accessible or replaceable, is not intended to be removed or replaced in a device, and enables the secure changing of profiles.
+Dry Audit, and Wet Audit As defined in section 5 eUICC A UICC which is not easily accessible or replaceable, is not intended to be removed or replaced in a device and enables the secure changing of profiles.
 Note: The term originates from "embedded UICC".
 Full Certification SAS certification of Site controls in live operation.
-Primary Site, Secondary Site and Supporting Site As defined in section 10.1.
-Provisional Certification, Provisional Certification Process, Provisional Certification Period and Duration of Provisional Certification As defined in section 3.
+Primary Site, Secondary Site and Supporting Site As defined in section 2.1.1.
+Provisional Certification, As defined in section 5.

-Term Description Renewal Audit Audit performed towards the end of a period of SAS certification to check continued compliance by the Site with the SAS requirements and provide the basis for a decision to award further SAS certification.
+Term Description Provisional Certification Process, Provisional Certification Period and Duration of Provisional Certification Renewal Audit Audit performed towards the end of a period of SAS certification to check continued compliance by the Site with the SAS requirements and provide the basis for a decision to award further SAS certification.
 Re-Audit Audit performed to check if updated Auditee controls implemented following non-compliances found at the previous Audit are sufficient to satisfy the SAS requirements.
-SAS Subgroup A group of GSMA members and staff (including the Audit Management) that, together with the SAS Auditors, is responsible for maintenance and development of the SAS Standards, Methodologies, Consolidated Security Requirements and Consolidated Security Guidelines, Scope Extension Extension of the scope of certification of a Site that already holds some SAS-SM certification, as defined in 8.6.
-Site Auditee's physical facility and its relevant controls that are subject to the Audit.
+SAS Subgroup A group of GSMA members and staff (including the Audit Management) that, together with the SAS Auditors, is responsible for maintenance and development of the SAS Standards, Methodologies, Consolidated Security Requirements and Guidelines.
+Scope Extension Extension of the scope of certification of a Site that already holds some SAS-SM certification, as defined in 8.5.
+Site Physical facility that performs activities within SAS-SM scope whose relevant controls are subject to the Audit.

-See section 5 for more detailed explanations of each role.
+See section 2 for more detailed explanations of each role.